roman-milk/roman-milk.github.io/a-secretary-changed.md

+===

- ****** A Secretary Changed Ch.
-18 ****** bysubslutjenna© I'm not sure what compelled me to do it, but something did as I could feel my nipple piercings.
+I'm not sure what compelled me to do it, but something did as I could feel my nipple piercings.
 Giggling to myself, I also felt my new tattoo, a sweet little rose.
 My husband was probably going to have a fit but whatever.
 I looked good.

  I shook my head again, for the umpteenth time.
 It seemed lately I had cobwebs in there and couldn't think as clearly as usual.
 Maybe I was coming down with the flu or something.
 I don't know.
 As I drove home I squirmed a bit.
 For some reason I felt, wet?
 Squishy?
 I just needed a shower maybe.